pcorey/pcorey.github.io/_posts/2014-10-08-quest-for-scalable-svg-text.markdown

 Unfortunately, this approach had some issues in IE. While the SVG element correctly expanded to <code class="language-*">400px</code>, the height did not scale correctly.
 All of the SVG elements had a height of <code class="language-*">150px</code>.
 Strangely, the aspect ratios of the SVGs were maintained.
 The extra space above and below the SVGs seemed to be empty whitespace.

 Thierry Koblentz’s [intrinsic aspect ratio trick](http://alistapart.com/article/creating-intrinsic-ratios-for-video/) can be used to fix this IE problem, but the fix opens up another set of issues.
 This fix requires an extra wrapping div around each SVG element, and totally destroys the responsive aspect of using a bare SVG element.
-Any time the parent wrapper is resized, the top padding on the div wrapping the SVG must be recalculated.
+Any time the parent wrapper is resized, the top padding on the div wrapping the SVG must be recalculated **.
 Check out the pen below to see it in action:

 <p data-height="482" data-theme-id="0" data-slug-hash="wdGcq" data-default-tab="result" data-user="pcorey" class='codepen'>See the Pen <a href='http://codepen.io/pcorey/pen/wdGcq/'>SVG Scalable Text - IE</a> by Pete Corey (<a href='http://codepen.io/pcorey'>@pcorey</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>